84 best TV shows and series to watch on Netflix

 Regarded by many as some of Ricky’s finest TV work since Extras, After Life is as you would expect from Gervais a very awkward and at times quite troubling comedy that explores the theme of grief.
 Following the story of a man called Tony whose life is turned upside down after his wife dies of cancer, we see a man who after contemplating suicide, decides instead to take his misery out on the rest of the world by saying and doing whatever he likes.

-It’s a lot funnier than it sound, and there’s a second season arriving on Netflix in April.
+It’s a lot funnier than it sounds, and there’s a second season arriving on Netflix later this month.

 - Find out more about season 2 of After Life